loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/registered_filter_plugins.md

       `gzip -cd bz_example.tar.gz | tar xvf -`

 To compile the example, you will need to install the HDF5 library and use the h5cc compile script found in the bin/ directory of the HDF5 installation.
-For information on obtaining HDF5, see: Obtain the Latest HDF5 Software

 For information on h5cc, see: Compiling Your HDF5 Application